 - $40 more for late Registration

-- Rescheduling or cancellation should be made at least a week before to get a partial refund
+- Rescheduling or cancellation should do at least a week before to get a partial refund.

 Exam Score Announcements

-- TOEFL (iBT) results are released online ten days from the date of examination and printed out 13 days from the date of the exam.
+- TOEFL (iBT) results are released online ten days from the examination date and printed out 13 days from the exam date.